 Affordable Care Act

 Americans who live abroad and qualify for the FEIE are exempt from holding minimum essential health coverage.
-They are therefore not subject to penalty.
+They are therefore not subject to penalty in 2018 and before.
+The Tax Cuts and Jobs Act eliminated the individual mandate penalty after the 2018 tax year.

 Additional benefits of being a bona fide resident